thibautjombart/ervebocosts/README.md

 # Welcome to the ERVEBOCOSTS repository

-This repository is dedicated to …
+This repository is dedicated to extracting Ebola intervention cost data from a REDCap database instance (exported as an `xlsx` file).
+Cost data are stored in an awkward format, spread across varying numbers of columns, so this infrastructure provides helper functions for extracting information in a more user-friendly way.

 ## Getting started